Bee Pollen Benefits, Nutrition Facts and How to Use - Dr. Axe

 Benefits

 Eating bee pollen has numerous health benefits, which are due to the range of antioxidants, amino acids and micronutrients found in the pollen.
-It’s used around the world for medicinal and therapeutic purposes.
+It’s used around the world for medicinal and therapeutic purposes thanks to the following bee pollen benefits.

-Researchers suggest that it can be used in acute and chronic inflammatory conditions, initial degenerative conditions, and liver disease or toxicity.
-A 2010 study published in Pharmaceutical Biology found that honeybee pollen displayed significant anti-inflammatory activities when given to mice with acetaminophen-induced liver necrosis.
+Researchers have suggested that it can be used in acute and chronic inflammatory conditions, initial degenerative conditions, and liver disease or toxicity.
+A 2010 in vivo study published in Pharmaceutical Biology found, for instance, that honeybee pollen displayed significant anti-inflammatory activities when given to mice with acetaminophen-induced liver necrosis.

 Another study conducted in 2010 investigated the anti-inflammatory effect of bee pollen bulk, its water extract and its ethanol extract by a method of carrageenan-induced paw edema in rats.

-The results indicate the bulk mildly suppressed the paw edema while the water extract showed almost no inhibitory activity.
-The ethanol extract showed potent anti-inflammatory activity, and researchers suggest that it can used as a dietary supplement and as a functional food.
+The results indicated the bulk mildly suppressed the paw edema while the water extract showed almost no inhibitory activity.
+The ethanol extract showed potent anti-inflammatory activity, and researchers suggested that it can be used as a dietary supplement and as a functional food.

 They witnessed high scavenging activities against active oxidative stress.
 Researchers even suggested that the inhibitory activities of pollen were similar to those found in fermented foods, such as natto, miso, cheese and vinegar.